protee/woc_Colours/README.md

 ## ogTools Suite – Dependencies

 woc_Colours is the color management pillar of the comprehensive **ogTools suite**—an integrated development ecosystem for 4D.
-Other key components include:
+Dependencies:

 | Icon | Component | Description |
 |------|-----------|-------------|